ionic-enterprise/ionic-training-decks/src/assets/data/markdown/cordova-to-capacitor/cordova.md

-# Create a Cordova App
+# Create an Apache Cordova App

-Let's create a very simple Cordova application to use for this tutorial.
+Let's create a very simple Ionic Framework based Apache Cordova application to use for this tutorial.
 This application will just be one of Ionic's starter applications with the minimal Cordova plugins included.

 ```bash
 $ ionic start cor-to-cap blank --type=angular --cordova